A Metropolis-class sampler for targets with non-convex support: Introduction

 \section{Introduction}

-In this paper we present the \textit{skipping sampler}, a general-purpose Metropolis-class algorithm which is capable of improving exploration by reusing proposals lying outside the support $\K \subset \mathbb{R}^d$ of the target distribution.
-Such proposals would normally be automatically rejected by Metropolis-class algorithms.
-The skipping proposal attempts to cross $\K^c$ in a sequence of linear steps, much as a flat stone can jump repeatedly across the surface of water.
-It is thus advantageous when $\K$ is non-convex and, in particular, disconnected.
-The resulting Markov chain satisfies a strong law of large numbers and central limit theorem under essentially the same conditions as for the random walk Metropolis (RWM) algorithm, to which we provide theoretical and numerical performance comparisons.

 A key challenge for Markov chain Monte Carlo (MCMC) algorithms is the balance between global ``exploration'' and local ``exploitation''.
-An example is random walk Metropolis, which exploits only local proposals for the next state of the chain.
+In this paper we present the \textit{skipping sampler}, a general-purpose and easily implemented Metropolis-class algorithm which is capable of improving exploration of targets $\pi$ with nontrivial support $\K$, by reusing proposals lying outside $\K$.
+For this to be useful, we make the following standing assumption: \begin{assumption} $\pi$ is a probability density function on $\RR^d$ whose support satisfies $Leb(A^c) > 0$, where $A^c$ is the complement of $A$ and $Leb$ denotes Lebesgue measure on $\RR^d$. \end{assumption} Such targets can arise for example in sampling from the superlevel sets of a density in the hybrid slice sampler \cite{neal2003}, or when sampling from rare events.

+Proposals in $\K^c$ would be automatically rejected by standard algorithms such as random walk Metropolis (RWM), which exploits only local proposals for the next state of the chain.
+If a proposal lies in $\K^c$, the skipping sampler uses this information by attempting to cross $\K^c$ in a sequence of linear steps, much as a flat stone can jump repeatedly across the surface of water, and offer a relevant proposal.
+Since this can be seen as a tunnelling effect through the zero-mass region $\K^c$, it is advantageous when $\K$ is non-convex and, in particular, disconnected.
+The resulting Markov chain satisfies a strong law of large numbers and central limit theorem under essentially the same conditions as for RWM, to which we provide theoretical and numerical performance comparisons.

 To accelerate global exploration of the state space in MCMC algorithms, several approaches have by now been developed including tempering, Hamiltonian Monte Carlo and piecewise deterministic methods (see \cite{robert2018accelerating} for a recent review).
 However these methods are best suited to target densities with connected support, since the chain cannot cross regions where the target has zero density.
 A disconnected support would thus imply reducibility of the chain and its failure to converge to the target.